Cabaret (1972 film): Narrative and news reading

-Differences between film and stage version
+Comparison to source materials

 The film significantly differs from the Broadway musical.
 In the stage version, Sally is English (as she was in Isherwood's Goodbye to Berlin).
 In the film adaptation, she is American.
 Cliff Bradshaw was renamed Brian Roberts and made British (as was Isherwood, upon whom the character was based), rather than American as in the stage version.
 The characters and plotlines involving Fritz, Natalia and Max were pulled from I Am a Camera and did not appear in the stage production of Cabaret (or in Goodbye to Berlin).

 The most significant change involves the excision of the two main characters: Fraulein Schneider, who runs a boarding house, and her love interest, Herr Schultz, a German grocer.
-Their doomed romance plot, and the consequences of a Gentile falling in love with a Jew during the rise of antisemitism was cut.
+Their doomed romance plot, and the consequences of a Gentile falling in love with a Jew during the rise of antisemitism, was cut.
 With the removals were "So What?" and "What Would You Do", sung by Schneider, the song "Meeskite", sung by Schultz, and their two duets "It Couldn't Please Me More (The Pineapple Song)" (cut) and "Married" (reset as a piano instrumental, and a phonograph record), as well as a short reprise of "Married", sung alone by Schultz.